Japan Visa Information

 Residence Cards need to be updated if the holder's visa status changes or the holder moves to live in a different ward of the same city or to a different city within Japan.

 The Residence Card replaced the former Alien Registration Card on July 9, 2012.

 Read more about the Residence (Zairyu) Card.

 Permanent Resident Visas

-Foreign nationals with a Japanese spouse may apply for a permanent resident visa (永住権; eijuuken) instead of renewing a spouse visa after a minimum period of 5 years of residency and marriage.
+Foreign nationals with a Japanese spouse may, after a minimum period of 5 years of residency and marriage, apply for a permanent resident visa (永住権 eijuuken) instead of renewing their spouse visa.
 Single foreign nationals may have to wait for 10 years to apply.
-Applicants for a permanent residents visa will need to show evidence of income/job including an annual gensen choshu sho (源泉徴収書) document, which should be given you by your employer and the koseki touhon (戸籍謄本) of your Japanese spouse and your own gaikokujin torokuzumi shomeisho (外国人登録済証明書) both obtainable from the local ward office.
-The present cost of the application is 8,000 yen.
+Applicants for a permanent residents visa need to show evidence of income/job including an annual tax withholding statement (gensenchoushuusho 源泉徴収書), which should be given you by your employer, and a copy of the family register (koseki touhon 戸籍謄本) of your Japanese spouse and your own residence certificate (juminhyou 住民票), both obtainable from the local ward office.
+The application fee for a permanent resident visa is 8,000 yen.
 Foreign Permanent Residents must still pay for a re-entry permit, and the validity of the re-entry permit is 3 years (see above).